initdude/Ansible-Course/During Course Notes.md

     [db]
     192.168.11.11
     ```

 ## *  Note:   **in role we create a subdir by  name of our project that defined in playbook, inside it we create 7 ansible dir, inside them we create a main.yml for each**

-###**here is the tree of ansible dir structure**
+### **here is the tree of ansible dir structure**

 ![ansible tree](https://github.com/user-attachments/assets/c196fcd2-b5b3-4366-ab3e-40ff6ae81d34)

-## we define a playbook for each project, for example if we have a project1, we set like this:
+## we define a playbook for each project, for example if we have a project1, we set like this

 ```yml
 ---
 - hosts: ansible_course